Stable mixed graphs: Discussion on the use of different types of stable mixed graphs

 \section{Discussion on the use of different types of stable mixed graphs}

 By what we discussed, if $G$ is a DAG with latent variables $M$ and selection variables $C$ then stable mixed graphs are a class of graphs that represent the independence model implied among the remaining variables, conditional on the selection variables.
-However, each of the three types has been used in different contexts and for different purposes. \paragraph{Why MCGs or RGs?} MCGs have been introduced in order to straightforwardly deal with the problem of finding a class of graphs that is closed under marginalisation and conditioning by a simple process of deriving these from DAGs.
+However, each of the three types has been used in different contexts and for different purposes.

+\emph{Why MCGs or RGs?} MCGs have been introduced in order to straightforwardly deal with the problem of finding a class of graphs that is closed under marginalisation and conditioning by a simple process of deriving these from DAGs.
 In fact, the class of MCGs is much larger than what one really needs for representing independence models after marginalisation and conditioning.
-We have noted that only MCGs that are ribbonless can be generated this way. \paragraph{Why SGs?} The main goal of defining SGs is to trace the effects after marginalisation and conditioning, as will be explained shortly in this section.
+We have noted that only MCGs that are ribbonless can be generated this way.

+\emph{Why SGs?} The main goal of defining SGs is to trace the effects after marginalisation and conditioning, as will be explained shortly in this section.
 By using binary matrix representations of graphs, called edge matrices, and corresponding matrix operators \citep{wer06}, the edge matrix of a SG is obtained.
 It contains three types of edge matrices: those for solid lines, dashed lines (corresponding to arcs), and for arrows.
 In the family of joint Gaussian distributions, solid lines in concentration graphs correspond to concentration matrices, dashed lines in covariance graphs to covariance matrices and arrows to equation parameters in structural equation models.

+SGs are used when the generating DAG is known.
+Despite knowledge on the structure of the generating DAG, SGs are still of interest in at least three situations: (1) For models with large number of unobserved and selection variables; and (2) for the comparison of models when one of them has unobserved or selection variables that are a subset of the unobserved or selection variables of the other; (3) for detecting some types of confounding as shown in \citep{werc08} and as described briefly later.